 7. Designing the Menu

+The next part of how to start a restaurant is designing a menu.
 A smartly designed menu can make a huge impact on your restaurant food costs.
 The menu should comprise of items that can be prepared easily and use local or easily available ingredients.
 It is advisable to serve dishes that use similar ingredients, thus reducing wastage.

 The menu also needs to be designed in a way that lures customer to spend more.
 Find out how to write mouth-watering descriptions that would tempt customers to spend more.